 Set a timer

 This is more a tip than a rule, but it helps everyone when you set a timer, so the nail cools to the perfect temperature.
 After heating the nail with the torch, it will be scorching, and the most flavorful dabs are taken at a lower temperature.
-Each nail is different, but letting it cool for 30-60 seconds before dabbing seems to be the sweet spot.
+Each nail is different, but let it cool for 30-60 seconds before dabbing seems to be the sweet spot.

 Don’t leave vapor in the tube